 - Have a minimum one (1)-inch thick layer of firm polystyrene foam as an inner liner;

-- Have no external components that extend more than two-tenths of an inch from the helmet’s surface;
+- Not have external components that extend more than two-tenths of an inch from the helmet’s surface;

-- Are labeled with the manufacturer’s name, model type, year, and materials; and
+- Have a label with the manufacturer’s name, model type, year, and materials; and

-- Are imprinted with DOT in the back, which certifies compliance with the Federal Motor Vehicles Safety Standards.8
+- Have a DOT imprint in the back, which certifies compliance with the Federal Motor Vehicles Safety Standards.8

-If the moped has no transparent windscreen, drivers are also required to wear goggles, glasses, or face shields.9
+If the moped has no transparent windscreen, drivers must also wear goggles, glasses, or face shields.9

-Moped drivers who fail to wear a helmet can be cited and have two (2) Nevada demerit points added to their driver’s license.10 The citation fine varies by location.
+Moped drivers who fail to wear a helmet risk getting a citation and having two (2) Nevada demerit points going on their driver’s license.10 The citation fine varies by location.

 Electric bicyclists do not need a driver’s license in Nevada, but moped drivers do.

 Note that moped drivers only need a Class C license, which is the standard license for driving automobiles.
-Moped drivers do not need the Class M license required for motorcyclists.11
+Moped drivers do not need the Class M license that motorcyclists need.11

 5.1.
 Electric bicycles